-Collection of Assessments

-- 1. Prepare and send assessment rolls to Tax Assessor-Collector; - 2.
-Monitor assessment payments; - 3.
-Prepare deposit certificates for city depository or bond trustee; - 4.
-Track delinquent assessments;
+- e.
+Update installment schedule and interest rate upon issuance of bonds. - 2.
+Collection of Assessments - a.
+Prepare and send assessment roll to Tax Assessor-Collector; - b.
+Record assessment payments received; - c.
+Track delinquent assessments; and - d.
+Prepare deposit certificates for city depository or bond trustee.

-Practice Tip: The Public Finance Division of the Texas Attorney General's office deems an assessment levy "stale" if it is not collected within two years of the assessment levy, unless proper procedures under Chapter 372 are followed for deferring the collection of the assessments.
+Practice Tip: The Public Finance Division of the Texas Attorney General's office deems an assessment levy "stale" if it is not collected within two years of the assessment levy, unless proper procedures under Chapter 372 are followed for deferring the collection of the assessments.8